-Green Cards Through Family Members
+Green Cards For Family Members

 U.S. citizens may sponsor the following relatives for lawful permanent residence: spouses, children, adult sons and daughters, parents and brothers and sisters.